 Online Food Hub Manager

-Devyn Messinger started her journey with the Wild Ramp as a Mobile Market Associate.
-Every week, she loaded fresh produce on a truck and set up around the city to sell local food.
+Devyn started her journey with the Wild Ramp as a Mobile Market Associate where she loaded fresh produce on a truck and set up around the city to live out our mission.
 Today, she leads the efforts of the Online Food Hub, an eCommerce marketplace for The Wild Ramp.
 An avid traveler, Devyn has lived in and explored many places but knows West Virginia as home.
 Devyn trained at Escoffier School of Culinary Arts, where she developed a craft for farm-to-table cuisine and a passion for local food.
-When she’s not at the market, she enjoys painting, working in her garden and creating meals for friends and family.
+When she’s not at the market, you can find her painting, browsing through her endless collection of cookbooks or on the hunt for her next great meal.

 Leah Lowe has worked in economic development since 2002, working for area development districts, local governments and nonprofits.
 She is a West Virginia University graduate and enjoys volunteering, crocheting, reading and hiking.
 Leah and her husband live with their five kids, a dog, two cats and a leopard gecko and are resurrecting a 100+ year old apple orchard on their acreage in Roane County.